CodeBaboon/react-valence-ui-forms/README.md

 });
 ```

-Or the validation message can be anchored off of an entirely different element by specifying the `validateMessageAnchorId` attribute:
+#### Positioning Elsewhere:

+The `validateMessageAnchorId` attribute can be used to specify a different element where the message should be displayed:

 ```javascript
 var MyComponent = React.createClass({